samueljmurray/docs/timber-platforms/aws-beanstalk/readme.md

 ---
 # AWS Elastic Beanstalk

-With Timber's [AWS ElasticBeanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) integration, you can seamlessly deliver your ElasticBeanstalk logs to your Timber account, allowing you to maximizing the utlity of your ElasticBeanstalk logs through Timber's modern interface and features.
+With Timber's [AWS ElasticBeanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) integration, you can seamlessly deliver your ElasticBeanstalk logs to your Timber account, allowing you to maximizing the utility of your ElasticBeanstalk logs through Timber's modern interface and features.